adamluzsi/testcase/README.md

-I normally okay with my creations, but I really really love this project, because it give me a huge productivity boost, because it applies my convention for me out of the box.
+I normally okay with my creations, but I really really love this project, because it give me a huge productivity boost, and also it helps to apply my convention for testing.
 It may not for everyone, and that is totally fine.
 There are tons of testing frameworks out there, with huge community support.